Gyrator–capacitor model: Magnetic effective resistance

-where $z_\mathrm{M}$ is the full magnetic impedance of a magnetic circuit.
+where $z_\text{M}$ is the full magnetic impedance of a magnetic circuit.

 Magnetic reactance

 Magnetic reactance is the parameter of a passive magnetic circuit, or an element of the circuit, which is equal to the square root of the difference of squares of the magnetic complex impedance and magnetic effective resistance to a magnetic current, taken with the sign plus, if the magnetic current lags behind the magnetic tension in phase, and with the sign minus, if the magnetic current leads the magnetic tension in phase.